ammar2almomani/home-credit-default-risk/README.md

 ## Author

-**Ammar** — AI Student, Jordan University of Science and Technology - Third Year
+**Ammar** — AI Student, Jordan University of Science and Technology